schollz/raw/README.md

 `<ramble>`

-to me, making an album of music means devising a new process of making music. this repository is the beginnings of devising another new process.
+to me, making an album of music means devising a single process of making music and using that process to generate tracks.

 my past processes were focused on melody and harmony. for my album [generations](https://infinitedigits.bandcamp.com/album/generations) I made a process around generative chord changes. for my album [18,000](https://infinitedigits.bandcamp.com/album/18000) I used a coding framework to write small snippets for generative audio. for my album [at the place](https://infinitedigits.bandcamp.com/album/at-the-place) I tried to devise a paper-and-pen method of developing melodies.

 in this current process I'm focusing on effects and structure.
 I plan on only using samples and trying to elevate the samples by restructuring and juxtaposed effects chains.

+this current project is based off my other projcets [dnb.lua](https://github.com/schollz/dnb.lua), [makebreakbeat](https://github.com/schollz/makebreakbeat/), and [sampswap](https://github.com/schollz/sampswap/). this one should be better capable of cross-platformability.

 `</ramble>`